 Drinking Coffee Can Help You Fight Cavities

 As long as you’re not adding sugar, coffee could actually be good for your teeth.
 Dr. Jennifer says that it’s because of a special compound found in coffee and some other favorite drinks.
-“Coffee, wine and tea all contain natural compounds called polyphenols that have anti-adhesive properties for certain bacteria that cause dental carries.
+“Coffee, wine, and tea all contain natural compounds called polyphenols that have anti-adhesive properties for certain bacteria that cause dental caries.
 Drinking these beverages has been shown to decrease the bacteria that cause dental cavities.”

 Hotter is Better